Undergraduate study in Ecology

 Studying Ecology at the University of Auckland involves field trips to various locations to collect data and carry out research-based projects.

-Studying a Bachelor of Science (BSc) majoring in Biological Sciences with an Ecology pathway, from 2019
+Studying a Bachelor of Science (BSc) majoring in Biological Sciences with an Ecology pathway

-Studying a Bachelor of Advanced Science (Honours) (BAdvSci(Hons)) specialising in Ecology, from 2019
+Studying a Bachelor of Advanced Science (Honours) (BAdvSci(Hons)) specialising in Ecology

 Ecology is the study of processes influencing the distribution and interactions of organisms and their relationship with the physical environment.
 It brings together multiple disciplines to focus on core biological and physical concepts in ecological theory and application of that knowledge to environmental issues.
 It incorporates training in the computational, modelling and statistical techniques that are increasingly being used in the analysis and application of scientific data to solve ecological problems.